flemay/3musketeers/demo/adr/001_bind_volume_for_go_app.md

 ## Decision outcome

-Chosen option: "Bind volume", because the code remained clean and it works with and without Docker-outside-of-Docker.
+Chosen option: "Bind volume", because the code remains clean and it works with and without Docker-outside-of-Docker.

 ## Pros and cons of the options